alco/ExReminder/README.md

 Note, however, that you cannot pass a list of tuples, because `new` expects an orddict (which is an _ordered_ list of tuples).
 When it doesn't introduce ambiguity, it is recommended to use the first approach.

+The last thing of note here is the fact that we call the `datetime_to_seconds` function passing it the given delay.
+This is done in order to accept the delay both in seconds as well as in Erlang's datetime format.
+You can find the definition of the `datetime_to_seconds` function at the end of the `Event` module.

 ---